CONS 453 – 6 credit Summer Course (May – June)

 - 3 credits in Statistics (e.g. FRST 231, or BIOL 300)

-CONS 330 is strongly recommended, but other third-year courses in the natural sciences that emphasize scientific writing and experimental design will be considered at the discretion of the instructor.
+CONS 330 is strongly recommended, but other third-year courses in the natural sciences that emphasize scientific writing and experimental design will be considered at the discretion of the instructors.

 Students should have a strong interest in studying and traveling abroad, be willing to participate and function as a part of a group, and be flexible in their requirements for personal comfort.

-Students must hold a current passport and be eligible to apply for a tourist visa to India.
+Students must hold a current passport and be eligible to apply for a tourist visa to Ecuador.

-Students will be required to pay a course fee to cover accommodations, most food, and travel costs while in India.
-Return airfare is separate to the course fee, but students will be required to arrive in India by a specific date and time.
-Tuition for the course (6 credits) is also separate to the course fee.
+Students will be required to pay a course fee to cover accommodations, most food, and travel costs while in Ecuador.
+Note that the course fee does not cover tuition or airfare.
+Students will be required to arrive on a coordinated flight with the group.